-Advanced Technology College is located in Daytona Beach.
-Its mission is to facilitate an educational program leading to a high school diploma, a certificate, an associate degree, or a four-year degree in a given occupational area for residents of Flagler and Volusia counties.
-Associate and baccalaureate degrees are conferred by Daytona State College.
-The career center is designed to serve adults and area high school students who dually enroll in a program of study that awards postsecondary credit applicable toward an Associate in Science (A.S.) degree, college credit certificate, or career certificate that is also applicable toward high school graduation.
+Advanced Technology College (ATC) is located in Daytona Beach.
+Its mission is to facilitate an educational program leading to a career certificate, college career certificate, an associate degree, or a four-year degree in a given occupational area for residents of Flagler and Volusia counties.

-&lt;sup>1 This institution is now named Daytona State College.
+1 This institution is now named Daytona State College.